Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Introduction

 We address both of these issues using the mathematical tool of the linear canonical transformation in the setting of quantum mechanics.
 This tool has been extensively studied in the literature~\cite{itzykson1967remarks,bargmann1970group,moshinsky1971linear} and is extremely useful for our purposes since the Hamiltonian of general superconducting circuits is mostly quadratic in the charge and flux operators.
 It is therefore natural to consider linear transformations to manipulate the form of the Hamiltonian.
 In particular, we will use linear canonical transformations to fully decouple the free modes from the other modes, thereby allowing us to directly remove them from the Hamiltonian.
-We will also use linear canonical transformations to reduce couplings between different circuit modes, allowing us to treat the coupling terms as small perturbations to a Hamiltonian of otherwise independent circuit modes.
+We will also use linear canonical transformations to reduce couplings between different circuit modes, allowing us to reduce the problem of simulating strongly coupled multimode circuits to the weakly coupled case.
 This significantly reduces the complexity of numerically analyzing the overall circuit Hamiltonian.
 We again emphasize that our techniques do not make any assumptions about the superconducting circuit save minimal requirements for circuit quantization~\footnote{Even these requirements can often be satisfied by adding fictitious small capacitors or large inductors. } and are otherwise completely general.
-This need to simulate general circuits comes at a time where, despite the success of the now standard transmon qubit, the search for novel qubit and multi-qubit designs is still very much ongoing.
-Recent successful experimental demonstrations of the fluxonium~\cite{nguyen2019high} and $0-\pi$~\cite{gyenis2019experimental} qubits are some examples.
+This need to simulate general circuits comes at a time where, despite the success of the now standard transmon qubit, the search for novel qubit and multiqubit designs is still very much ongoing.
+Recent successful experimental demonstrations of the fluxonium~\cite{nguyen2019high} and $0$-$\pi$~\cite{gyenis2019experimental} qubits are some examples.